 An unobtrusive set-up that comes to life at the press of a button!

-Concerning cost, a general rule would be that a dedicated home cinema would cost more than a media room.
+Concerning the original question – how much does a home cinema cost – a general rule would be that a dedicated home cinema would cost more than a media room.
 (This doesn’t always follow if there are special considerations such as needing to hide a TV or projector, or having retractable seating, for example, as this can impact the final budget.)

 Which room would make a great home cinema room?

-Once you have decided that a dedicated home cinema is the best choice for you, you’ll need to consider where it will be located.
-(If you went for a media room, here’s the link to our article, “How much does a media room cost?”)
+Once you have decided that a dedicated home cinema is the best choice for you, you can begin to nail down the budget (the critical “how much does a home cinema cost” concern) and you’ll need to consider where it will be located.

 Locations we have used in the past:

 - Spare Room (guests are like fish anyway)